Why’s a Finance Titan Dropping $1 Million on Bronx Elections?

 “You should report on this,” he said.
 “Take care.”

-Zachary Groz contributed to this reporting.
+Zachary Groz contributed reporting.

 At New York Focus, our central mission is to help readers better understand how New York really works.
 If you think this article succeeded, please consider supporting our mission and making more stories like this one possible.